Hamid061002/mini-project/README.md

 # Mini Backend for LMS
-This is a simple Python Flask backend for an LMS (Learning Management System) project enhanced with AI tutors and chatbot functionality.
-The backend handles chatbot communication, course content delivery in JSON format, and user profile management. check [Installation](#installation) and [How to Apply](#how-to-apply).

-## Project Overview
 This is a basic Python Flask backend for delivering structured content, managing user data, and supporting real-time chat interactions.
 It handles JSON-based content, profile settings, and message formats like audio, text, markdown, and LaTeX.
 See [Installation](#installation) and [How to Apply](#how-to-apply) for setup.

+## Project Overview
 The system delivers content through an interactive chat interface, using modular JSON files with different content types.

 <!-- The project aims to build a dynamic learning platform where courses are delivered via AI agents and tutors through **chatbots that support realtime audio input/output, plain text, markdown and latex messages** and **lesson pages**.
 The course content is stored as JSON objects describing lessons with various content types (look [Course Structure](#course-structure)) : -->